danawanzer/stats-with-jamovi/_main.md

 ## Assumptions

-As a parametric test, the independent t-test has the same assumptions as other parametric tests minus the homogeneity of variance assumption because we are dealing with the same people across categories
+As a parametric test, the dependent t-test has the same assumptions as other parametric tests minus the homogeneity of variance assumption because we are dealing with the same people across categories

 1. The *differences in scores* in the dependent variable are **normally distributed**